 It is creditable to the Siamese Government, as instancing their liberality in matters of religious opinion, for me to add that live supplies were eventually furnished us in ample quantity and at very reasonable rates.

 Having joined with officers from the Auckland the Saracen party spent over a week in the vicinity of Bangkok.
-The task, which was done with the assistance of Siamese surveyors, was not easy because the ‘compass point’ guide lines were intersected with ditches and canals and, away from the city itself, much of the ground was covered with thick vegetation and even jungle.
-This had to be cut down before the surveys could be made.
+The task, which was done with the assistance of Siamese surveyors, was not easy because the ‘compass point’ guide lines were intersected with ditches and canals.
+Also, away from the city itself, much of the ground was covered with thick vegetation and even jungle which had to be cut down before surveys could be made.
 Adding to the difficulties were several periods of heavy rain, but the work was eventually completed satisfactorily.

-When the commander returned to the Saracen on May 3rd the food situation was no better and there was mounting concern on the Auckland about dwindling provisions too.
-At least Richards had managed to obtain a supply of lemon juice.
+Despite the favourable impression Richards made on Mongkut when the commander returned to the Saracen on May 3rd he found the food situation no better.
+There was mounting concern on the Auckland about dwindling provisions too but at least Richards had managed to obtain a supply of lemon juice.
 Fortunately, because of Parkes intervention, bullocks were eventually supplied and within a few days fresh beef finally became available.
 Moreover, enough good ‘bread’ remained on the Saracen to supply the Auckland and in return she received a supply of oil.
 Unfortunately, Parkes was not able to speed final agreement over the ratified treaty and could not quit Bangkok until May 15th.
 When he did, however, he was well satisfied with his achievement and was convinced of Mongkut’s intention to make the treaty work.
 He asserted that the king was;

 certainly the best friend we have in the country, and I have no doubt that while he continues so, everything will go on well,- a few years will suffice for the new system to take a deep enough root for it to stand thenceforward by its own strength.